sharktacos/OpenColorIO-configs/docs/PremierePull.md

 - Black Magic (.BRAW) - Cannot read at all.
 - CinemaDNG - Reads in Rec.709 only
 - ProRes 4444 - Reads in Rec.709 only
+- MXF - Reads in Rec.709 by default*

+* Note: MXF is a container format for many cameras including Sony, Panasonic, ARRI.
+You can *sometimes* right-click the media on an MXF and go to Source Settings where you can select the camera log space.
+Or not.

 That said, Premiere can debayer camera RAW files from: